dpcsar/wordTrainer/README.md

 ### Prerequisites

-- Python 3.8+ with pip
+- Python 3.12.x with pip
 - VS Code with Python extension
+- Google Cloud account and API key setup (for Google Cloud Text-to-Speech)
+- FFmpeg for audio processing (required by pydub)
-- Internet connection (for gTTS)
+- Internet connection (for Google TTS API access)
 - Audio output and input devices for testing

 ### Installation